 On May 31, 2019, Inland Library System's (ILS) last employee retired, effectively withdrawing membership from SBCERA as a participating employer.
 On June 30, 2021, CERTNA withdrew membership from SBCERA.
-Both employers have entered an agreement to pay their termination liabilities.
+All liabilities for both employers have been fully paid.

 Dalamaa